bamoah30/ai-data-analyzer/src/Phase_2_Core_Engine/ReadMe.md

 - [ ] All three modules (`data_loader.py`, `prompt_builder.py`, `analyzer.py`) import without errors
 - [ ] `load_file()` successfully loads `.csv`, `.xlsx`, and `.json` files
 - [ ] `build_prompt()` generates readable prompts from DataFrames
-- [ ] `get_insights()` returns insights from OpenAI within 10 seconds
+- [ ] `get_insights()` returns insights from your chosen API within 10 seconds
 - [ ] Error handling works for invalid file formats and missing API keys
 - [ ] `.env` file is properly added to `.gitignore`
+- [ ] API keys are securely stored in `.env` file (not hardcoded)

 ---

-> 🧭 **Phase Summary:** Bernard has built a modular AI engine using Python and OpenAI, with clean architecture and comprehensive documentation.
+> 🧭 **Phase Summary:** Bernard has built a modular AI engine using Python, pandas, and flexible API support (OpenAI or Hugging Face), with clean architecture and comprehensive documentation.
 This phase sets the foundation for user-facing interfaces in Phase 3.

 > 🗓️ **Milestone:** Core engine modules implemented and tested.
 CLI and GUI scaffolding begins in Phase 3.